-During your practicum at the Goodman Center, you will engage in psychotherapy, psychodiagnostic evaluations, seminars, didactic training, and mentorship from interns.
-Your cases may include referrals from the courts, other universities, the Florida Department of Children and Families, foster care and adoption services, and other agencies.
-In keeping with the mission and philosophy of Albizu University, you will be trained to be sensitive and responsive to cultural and ethnic issues while providing quality service to the community.
+Currently the Goodman Center is contracted with Miami-Dade County Public Schools to conduct psychoeducational evaluations.
+Most referrals for assessments, are either self-referred or parent-referred, but also come from a variety other sources and community agencies, such as Miami Dade College, Florida International University, Chrysallis Health Center, Citrus Health Network, and by other professionals (psychiatrist, neurologist, and pediatricians).
+These services are provided in both English and Spanish.
+Cases may also include referrals from the courts, other universities, the Florida Department of Children and Families, foster care and adoption services, and other agencies.
+In keeping with the mission and philosophy of Albizu University, students are trained to be sensitive and responsive to cultural and ethnic issues while providing quality service to the community.

 Monday - Thursday: 11:00 a.m. to 9:00 p.m.